markuspf/jupyter-kernel-gap/README.md

 ## wrapper-kernel

-The `wrapper-kernel' is a Jupyter kernel based on the [bash wrapper kernel](https://github.com/takluyver/bash_kernel), to install
+The `wrapper-kernel` is a Jupyter kernel based on the [bash wrapper kernel](https://github.com/takluyver/bash_kernel), to install

 ```shell